eyolfson/const-checker-artifact/README.md

 `cloc .`.
 The next section covers how to use the web server.
 Note that for larger projects we sample 20 classes instead.
-The sampling is random, and we provide the classes we manually inspected for LLVM, OpenCV, and Protobuf in the data files in the `manually-sampled-classes` subdirectory of this directory.
+The sampling is random, and we provide the classes we manually inspected for LLVM, OpenCV, and Protobuf in the "Sampled Classes" section of this document.

 ## Using the Web Server